joaoantoniocardoso/radcam-manager/README_DEVS.md

 ./backend/target/radcam-manager --help
 ```

-**NOTE**: this software requires a [Mavlink Camera Manager](http://github.com/mavlink/mavlink-camera-manager) instance running somewhere.
+**NOTE**: this software requires:
+- [Mavlink Camera Manager](http://github.com/mavlink/mavlink-camera-manager) instance running somewhere.
 It can configurable using the `--mcm-address <MCM_ADDRESS>` command line argument.
+- Some MAVLink-compatible autopilot firmware running with version `>=4.7.0`
+- Some MAVLink router endpoint, configurable using the `--mavlink` command line argument.